wehlutyk/thesis/content/3-gistr-4-results.md

 Letter-value plots [@hofmann_letter-value_2011] of deletion and insertion counts conditioned on the presence of one another.
-In a given plot, the boundaries between boxes are placed at the $\sfrac{1}{2^i}$-th quantiles: the middle line is the median, and above it the biggest box stops at the third quartile, the second biggest stops at the seventh 8-quantile (octiles), and so on and so forth.
+In a given plot, the boundaries between boxes are placed at the $\sfrac{1}{2^i}$-th quantiles: the middle line is the median, and above and below it the biggest box stops at the first and third quartile, the second biggest stops at the first and seventh 8-quantile (octiles), and so on and so forth.
 Diamonds are outliers that do not fit into the smallest box.
 </div>